open-contracting-extensions/ocds_budget_and_spend_extension/README.md

 The [Fiscal Data Package](https://frictionlessdata.io/specs/fiscal-data-package/), developed by Open Knowledge with the support of [GIFT](http://www.fiscaltransparency.net/), provides *"a lightweight and user-oriented format for publishing and consuming fiscal data"*.
 Unlike OCDS, which requires data to be converted to a set JSON structure before publication, a Fiscal Data Package consists of:

 * A data package definition (datapackage.json) which describes the 'logical model' to apply to existing data files.
-This defines columns, their relationship to fiscal concepts, and how they should be transformed by consuming applications in order to create normalised data.
+This defines columns, their relationship to fiscal concepts, and how they should be transformed by consuming applications in order to create normalized data.
 * Data files, which provide the 'physical model' for budget or spending dataset, and may be the direct exports from existing systems.

 Considerable research and user-testing has taken place to develop the Fiscal Data Package, establishing that, instead of seeking agreement on some global set of fiscal concepts, it is important, given the diversity of budget and spending systems around the world, to allow publishers to provide data using their existing fiscal concepts, and to then annotate these with additional data that can progressively support comparison and analysis across datasets.